-What are the steps that you need to follow to deliver a 3 Day Notice to Vacate (Notice to Quit)
+What are the steps that you need to follow to deliver an Eviction Notice to Vacate (Quit)

 - You need to deliver to them the Notice to Vacate by hand and or by a Certified letter.
 Texas requires that the landlord prepares a legally written vacate notice that is in agreement with the lease that you and your renter signed.
 If your agreement is different than the minimum requirements of the law, it is normally held up in court if both parties signed the lease.
 It is a legally binding contract and will be upheld in court as the law.

 - The notice can be hand delivered to a person at the residence in the greater Houston area of 16 years of age or older.